REFODAT

 When will REFODAT be available?

-The system has been made public at the end of 2024 and includes basic functionalities.
+The system is available since November 1st, 2024 and includes basic functionalities.
 Further functions will be integrated in the course of 2025.

 Can I upload my data records during the project?